sysuin/pycolordetector/README.md

 ## Installation

-The source code is currently hosted on GitHub at: https://github.com/sunnysinghnitb/pycolordetector
+The source code is currently hosted on GitHub at:<br>
+https://github.com/sunnysinghnitb/pycolordetector

 To install pycolordetector, simply use pip: